alettieri/itil-notes/ServiceDesign.md

 * Produced and Agreed Upon
 * involve customer early
 * Use for in-depth discussion with business
-* Provisional targets may be included withi a pilot SLA
+* Provisional targets may be included with a pilot SLA

-### Acitvities
+### Activities

 * Determine, negotiate, document and agree upon requirements
-* Monitor and measure SPA (Service Performance Achievemnets)
+* Monitor and measure SPA (Service Performance Achievements)
-* Measure and improve customer satisfactin
+* Measure and improve customer satisfaction
 * Service reports using SLAM charts SLA - Monitoring]

 ### Service Reviews